 Meridian lines commonly used in Yin Yoga:

 Yin lines run on inside of body, Yang to the outside.

 Traditional Chinese medicine would work with 2/3 elements when treating a condition.

 UPCOMING 100hr Yin Yoga TTC 25th January – 31st March, 2021.

 Whether you are currently teaching Yoga and looking for an additional offering.
 Or if you love the practice of Yin Yoga and would like to learn more about the principles and theory.
 You should definitely consider this 100hr TTC.

-I will be lecturing basic principles of the meridian lines and pressure points for Shakti Yoga’s upcoming Yin 100hr TTC that runs from the 24th April till the 12th June.
+I will be lecturing basic principles of the meridian lines and pressure points for Shakti Yoga’s upcoming Yin 100hr TTC that runs from the 25th January – 31st March, 2021.
 The remainder of the course will be taught by Taryn Elise Herselman and Avril Chambers.